Nico Hoerner Player Props: Cubs vs. Mets

-The Chicago Cubs, including Nico Hoerner (.205 batting average in his past 10 games), battle starter Kodai Senga and the New York Mets at Citi Field, Monday at 7:10 PM ET.
+The Chicago Cubs and Nico Hoerner, who went 2-for-4 last time in action, battle Carlos Carrasco and the New York Mets at Citi Field, Tuesday at 7:10 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the Braves.
+In his most recent appearance, he racked up two hits (going 2-for-4) against the Mets.

 Nico Hoerner Game Info & Props vs. the Mets